rgoularti/my-dev-env/README.md

-# ansible
+# My Development environment
-Ansible playbook that automates my development setup
+Ansible playbook that automates the creation of my development environment.